aurevives/claudevoice/README.md

 ## ✨ Features

-- **🎙️ Voice conversations** with Claude - ask questions and hear responses
+- **🎙️ Natural voice conversations** with Claude Code - ask questions and hear responses
+- **🔇 Smart silence detection** - automatically stops listening when you finish speaking (no more waiting!)
 - **🔄 Multiple transports** - local microphone or LiveKit room-based communication
 - **🗣️ OpenAI-compatible** - works with any STT/TTS service (local or cloud)
-- **⚡ Real-time** - low-latency voice interactions with automatic transport selection
+- **⚡ Optimized for Claude Code** - enhanced conversation flows and improved user experience
-- **🔧 MCP Integration** - seamless with Claude Desktop and other MCP clients
+- **🔧 MCP Integration** - designed specifically for Claude Code's MCP architecture

 ## 🎯 Simple Requirements